 On November 28, 1931, Pirchner moved downtown, opening Alpine Village in Playhouse Square.
 Sporting a Tyrolean cap and leather shorts, he served everything from goose liver to pig’s knuckles.
 He gave rolling pins to new brides, led German singalongs and yodeled encouragement to folk dancers on a stage that would mechanically rise and fall.
 Employing skills developed during his earlier career as a carnival strongman, Pirchner dazzled guests by delivering 50 or more steins of beer sliding across the floor on his hindquarters.
 In 1933 Ripley’s “Believe It or Not” recognized Pirchner for this seminal act of “beer hefting.”
 Patrons loved it.
 So did the celebrities who performed there: Cab Calloway, Pearl Bailey, Henny Youngman, Jimmy Durante and many others.
 Notables such as Fred Astaire, Bob Hope and Frank Sinatra also gathered upstairs at Pirchner’s private Eldorado Club.

 The building on Euclid Avenue was razed in 1996 for a parking lot.
 Herman Pirchner passed away in February 2009 at the age of 101.
-A decade later, like a silvery Alpen memorial, the 34-story Lumen apartment complex is rising on the site.
+A decade later, like a silvery Alpen memorial, the 34-story Lumen apartment complex rose on the site.